canabadyweb/gq/README.md

 ## Usage

-#### Prior to querying Gmail, we have load ```credentails.json``` using -c option.
+#### Prior to querying Gmail, we have to load ```credentails.json``` using -c option.
 (Need only for first time or if we want to change the credentials)
 See:
-[How to get Google Client ID and Client Secret?](https://www.balbooa.com/gridbox-documentation/how-to-get-google-client-id-and-client-secret) for more information to create and download credentials.json.
+[How to get Google Client ID and Client Secret?](https://www.balbooa.com/gridbox-documentation/how-to-get-google-client-id-and-client-secret) for more information on how to create and download credentials.json.

 ```sh
 $ python3 gq.py -c credentails.json
 ```
-> Note: JSON file name can have any title, not need to be only as `credentials.json`
+> Note: JSON file name can be any name but the content should have the same structure as that of from Google.

 #### Add a gmail account to gq